Pre-Deployment Complexity Estimation for Federated Perception Systems: COMPLEXITY ESTIMATION FRAMEWORK

-Intrinsic complexity refers to properties of the data distribution itself that influence learning difficulty, independent of any specific model architecture, training algorithm, or optimization procedure.
-In perception tasks, these properties arise from the structure, variability, and organization of the data and can be assessed prior to training.
-In this work, intrinsic complexity is characterized along three complementary dimensions: dimensionality, sparsity, and heterogeneity.
+Intrinsic complexity refers to properties of the data distribution itself that influence learning difficulty independent of the learning model.
+In perception tasks, these properties arise from the structure, variability, and data organization and can be assessed prior to training.
+In this work, intrinsic complexity is characterized along three complementary axes: dimensionality, sparsity, and heterogeneity.